davedawkins/Sutil/README.md

 ## Changelog (most recent first)

+- KeyedEach example.
+More rework of NodeFactory API
 - Improved return value from NodeFactory.
 Experimented with IFactory, moved to branch.
 - Rework on binding and each block.
 Better tracking of created elements and reference fixing when bound elements changed etc
 - More "each" block examples.
 Covered a few more cases than are given in Svelte, due to differences in F# and JS.
 Still a w.i.p.